IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

   Default value: IngressReady
 * `force_delete_storage` - (Optional, bool) If set to true, force the removal of persistent storage associated with the cluster during cluster deletion.
 Default: false
     **NOTE**: Before doing terraform destroy if force_delete_storage param is introduced after provisioning the cluster, a terraform apply must be done before terraform destroy for force_delete_storage param to take effect.
 * `patch_version` - (Optional, string) Set this to update the worker nodes with the required patch version.
-   The patch_version should be in the format - `patch_version_fixpack_version`.
-Learn more about the Kuberentes version [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_versions).
+Learn More about the Kuberentes version [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_versions)
-    **NOTE**: To update the patch/fixpack versions of the worker nodes, Run the command `ibmcloud ks workers -c <cluster_name_or_id> --output json`, fetch the required patch & fixpack versions from `kubeVersion.target` and set the patch_version parameter.

 **NOTE**:
 1. For users on account to add tags to a resource, they must be assigned the appropriate access.
 Learn more about tags permission [here](https://cloud.ibm.com/docs/resources?topic=resources-access)